 Also called Camas, Quamash and Wild Hyacinth, this North American native was a dietary staple of the Nez Perce, Cree and Blackfoot tribes.
 Another name, Camas, and the Latin come from the Nez Perce word for ‘sweet.’
-Sacajawea was said to have dug the roots to help keep the Lewis & Clark expedition alive, and listed on Slow Foods’ Ark of Taste.
+Formerly C. esculenta, and listed on Slow Foods’ Ark of Taste.

 Likes sun to partial shade.
 Blooms after most spring flowers are gone but before early summer flowers peak.